massaroni/atomify-css/README.md

 **opts.output** - If you simply want your bundle written out to a file, provide the path in this property.
 Note that your `callback` will NOT be called if this property is present.
 Path will be resolved relative to `process.cwd()`.

 **opts.sass** - An object hash that will be provided to the [node-sass](https://github.com/sass/node-sass) render() function, so that you can pass in any options supported by node-sass.
-These properties are reserved for use by atomify-css: success, error, file, data, outputStyle.
+These properties are reserved for use by atomify-css, so the configured values will be ignored: file, data, outputStyle.

 ### opts for CSS workflows